sassoftware/viya4-deployment/README.md

 #### Openldap Customizations

-If you enable the embedded openldap server, it is likely you would like to change the users/groups that will be created.
+If the embedded openldap server is enabled, it is possible to change the users/groups that will be created.
 This can be done like any other customizations.
-First create the folder structure detailed in the [section above](#customize-deployment-overlays).
-Afterwards copy the examples/openldap folder into the site-config folder.
+First create the folder structure detailed in the [Customize Deployment Overlays](#customize-deployment-overlays).
+Then, copy the ./examples/openldap folder into the site-config folder.
 Inside the openldap folder is openldap-modify-users.yaml file.
-Modify it to match your desired setup.
-Once complete you can run the viya4-deployment tool and it will see and use this setup when creating the openldap server.
+Modify it to match the desired setup.
+Once complete, run the viya4-deployment tool and it will see and use this setup when creating the openldap server.

 <sub>Note that then can only be used when first deploying the openldap server.
 Afterwards, you can either delete and redeploy the openldap server with a new config or add users via ldapadd.</sub>